AbhinavA10/ML-courses/Intro-DL-Keras/README.md

 model.add(Dense(5,activation='relu')) # second hidden layer
 model.add(Dense(1) # output layer

-# Adam is more efficent than Gradient Descent, and can be used here instead
+# Adam is more efficient than Gradient Descent, and can be used here instead
 # Adam does not need a `learning rate` - saves us having to optimize the learning rate for our model
 # We will use MSE as the cost function (MSE is for regression)
 model.compile(optimizer = 'adam', loss='mean_squared_error') # Setup model parameters